#AD Top Online Web Development & Programming Courses | Udemy

 <body x-data="{'isModalOpen': false}" x-on:keydown.escape="isModalOpen=false">Code language: HTML, XML (xml)

-This stores the modal state (open/closed) using the x-data attribute.
+This stores the modal state (open or closed) using the x-data attribute.
 We’ve also added a x-on attribute that’ll trigger when the ESC key is pressed setting the isModalOpen state to false.

 To display the modal we’ll again use the x-on attribute on a button element.
 This will detect when the button has been clicked and set the isModalOpen state to true: